practicalli/clojure/GLOSSARY.md

 ---

-## Idempotency
+## Idempotent

 > A function is said to be idempotent if it has no side-effects on multiple executions with the the same input parameters.

 `f(f(x)) = f(x)`